 The Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs and the Directorate-General for the Environment share responsibility for this fitness check.

 The fitness check roadmap (318 KB), outlining the aim of the exercise, its exact legal scope and the related evaluation questions, is now available.
 In case of comments, please use the dedicated feedback form on the Commission's roadmap web pages (type 'chemicals' in the field 'Name').

-DG Internal Market, Industry, Entrepreneurship and SMEs (DG GROWTH) launched a study in support of the fitness check on chemicals legislation (excluding REACH) (see Call for tender).
+DG Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) launched a study in support of the fitness check on chemicals legislation (excluding REACH) (see Call for tender).

 The study was conducted between July 2015 and December 2016 by RPA (Risk & Policy Analysts Limited), together with Milieu Ltd, Ökopol (Institut für Ökologie und Politik) and NCEC (National Chemical Emergency Centre, a division of Ricardo-AEA).
 It includes an evaluation of CLP and the interplay between CLP and related legislation, in particular, other legislation governing hazard identification, classification and communication ('horizontal links') and downstream legislation that establishes risk management measures directly or indirectly triggered by a CLP hazard class ('vertical links').

 Stakeholder consultation is an important element of the fitness check.
 The consultation strategy (401 KB) comprises the following actions: